What Does “Eco-Friendly” Really Mean?

 What You Can Compost:

-Indoors: fruit, vegetables, coffee grounds, eggshells, tea bags, grains, shredded paper, and pet fur.
+- Indoors: fruit, vegetables, coffee grounds, eggshells, tea bags, grains, shredded paper

-Outdoors: grass clippings, leaves, hay, straw, and untreated wood chips.
+- Outdoors: grass clippings, leaves, hay, straw, untreated wood chips

-Avoid Composting: meat, dairy, oils, pet waste, and diseased plants.
+Avoid Composting: meat, dairy, oils, and pet waste.

 Reduce Your Carbon Footprint

-Use energy-efficient lighting and unplug electronics when not in use to avoid phantom energy.
+- Use energy-efficient lighting and unplug unused electronics

 Eco-Friendly Fun: Make Celebrations Sustainable

-Swap red plastic cups for reusable aluminium ones—they’re durable and keep drinks colder.
+- Swap plastic cups for reusable aluminium options

 Greener Homes: Simple Energy-Saving Habits